davidxmoody/davidxmoody.com/_drafts/one-month-of-blogging.md

 The quality definitely suffered.
 Being able to leave your work for a day or two and revisit it with fresh eyes really helps.

-For my own benefit, here is a list of every post on this blog with the number of days between the date it was finished and the date it was published.
+For my own benefit, here is a list of every post on this blog, with the number of days between the date it was finished and the date it was published.

 - [Hello world](/hello-world/) (10 days)
 - [Creating a style for this blog](/creating-a-style-for-this-blog/) (4 days)